Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Credit: GHL Arsenal Hotel

-The GHL Arsenal is slightly less expensive than the Capellán, with rooms usually costing between 700,000 and 800,000 COP per night.
+The GHL Arsenal is slightly less expensive than the Capellán.

 This place has a breathtaking rooftop with a vast pool, bar, and stunning city views.